PuruVJ/puruvjdev/src/blog/how-i-created-personal-site-part-1.md

 Transitions and animations can increase the emotional appeal of a site.
 They elevate the User Experience.
 If your site can make users feel good, their chances of coming back increases a lot.
 This is why companies like Google and Apple focus so much on good animations.
 This is why that amazing G-Mail animation exists.

+## Style Scrollbars

+Styling scrollbars is very easy.
+You just have to copy the code from StackOverflow and edit it(Cuz honestly, who can remember all those huge selectors 😏).

+Scrollbars as-of-now are editable only in Webkit based browsers, meaning Chromium-based browsers(Chrome, Brave, Edgium, Opera) and Safari only.
+Firefox, IE and legacy Edge don't support styling of scrollbars.

+> In my opinion, Firefox is not an issue.
+Their scrollbars look dope as hell 😎

+Scrollbars occupy very little real-estate on a page, but when done correctly, can take the look, authenticity and integrity of your site to the next level.
+A well designed site with default scrollbars just don't do it for anyone, whereas those slick curved transparent scrollbars just do it for everyone.

 ## Use what is good for you

 Fixed top-bars have been the most popular mode of navigation on Desktops since the inception of web itself.
 However in my opinion, a site with a text-heavy page would benefit more from _not-having_ a top bar.